yiil/final-apidocs/beta/api/permission_delete.md

 # Delete permission

-Delete permission.
+Delete a permission.
+Only permissions that are not inherited can be deleted.
+The inheritedFrom property must be null.
+Applications can only delete permissions they have created.
 ### Prerequisites
-The following **scopes** are required to execute this API:
+One of the following **scopes** is required to execute this API:

+  * Files.ReadWrite

 ### HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http